saifiaman/Banking_System/README.md

 ## 🔐 Sample Functional Flow

-- User creates an account with name and initial deposit.
+- User creates an account with a name and an initial deposit.
-- User deposits or withdraws using account number.
+- User deposits or withdraws using the account number.
 - Fund transfers occur between two existing accounts.
-- Balance can be checked anytime by entering account number.
+- Balance can be checked anytime by entering the account number.

 ## 📚 Future Enhancements